 UPDATE, 1/11/2021 – Fines are now being issued for offences detected by the phone detection cameras.

 This follows a trial that ran from July to December 2020, with 15,000 people detected illegally using a mobile phone and more than 2200 detected without a seatbelt.

-From July 26 to October 31 this year, there’ll be a grace period where offenders will receive warning notices instead of fines.
+From July 26 to October 31 this year, there was a grace period where offenders received warning notices instead of fines.

 The current penalty in Queensland for using a mobile phone behind the wheel is $1033 and four demerit points, while the fine for not wearing a seatbelt is $413 and three demerit points.